 RSU Vesting Schedule Calculator

-Build a vest timeline from grant inputs. not a tax estimate, but a schedule for planning around upcoming vests.
+Build a vest timeline from grant inputs — not a tax estimate, but a schedule for planning around upcoming vests.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?